 When staying abroad for an extended period of time as a student it is reassuring to know that in case of calamities you are properly insured.
 In certain countries, for instance, it is obligatory to insure yourself against health care expenses and liability.
 The SPICE program requires that you have adequate medical insurance.
 Dordt College also provides you with supplemental insurance through the ISIC card.
 However, medical insurance or the ISIC policy does not cover you for losses or liability for property damage.
 It is wise to make sure you are covered for accidents (e.g. bicycle accident leading to property damage) and for loss of personal belongings.
 In many cases you may be covered under your family’s home owner's insurance.
 Please check this out prior to your departure.

 The All Seasons Center is available for swimming and ice skating.
 Sand volleyball courts and tennis courts are located in Open Space Park near the All Seasons Center.
-A bike trail and a 18-hole golf course are also available to students.
-Recreational equipment can be checked out from the intramural office in the recreation center.
+A bike trail is available to students, with access behind Covenant Hall.
+An 18-hole golf course is available to students for a small fee.
+Recreational equipment can be checked out from the intramural office in the Recreation Center.

 The following information is provided to encourage safety and security on campus.
 Also, for your knowledge and awareness, a list of crime statistics is provided which reflects crimes specified in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

 Procedures for Reporting Criminal Activity

 - Reporting Criminal Activity in Progress.
 Though the seriousness of the situation and the urgency of response must be determined by the caller, do not hesitate to request maximum and immediate help by calling 911.
 Criminal activity may also be reported by calling the following:

 - Sioux Center Police (M-F, 8 a.m. to 5 p.m.)
 (712) 722-0761; (nights, weekends, holidays) (712) 737-2280